roJluU-TTporpAMMuCT/In-Memory-Java-Compiler/README.md

 # In-Memory-Java-Compiler
-Compiling source codes and defining classes right in memory
+Compiling source codes and defining classes right in memory.<br>
+Requires Instrumentation(can be obtained by agent) in initialization to redefine classes.